TO MEET YOUR GOALS

 Moreover, a market that’s slowing down may actually be beneficial if you’re looking to buy an investment property.
 Everybody wants to try to get a deal.

 The distinct advantage of taking a Utah cash-out refinance is that it can help considerably with the affordability of a down payment.
-The minimum down payment on a one-unit investment property with a median FICO® Score of 720 or higher is typically 15%.
-If you have a slightly lower credit score or would like to purchase a property with two to four units, you’ll need a higher down payment of up to 25%.
+The minimum down payment on a one-unit investment property with a median FICO® Score of 720 or higher is typically 20%.
+Lower down payment options may be available, ask one of Advanced Funding's loan advisors for more information.
+If you have a slightly lower credit score or would like to purchase a property with two to four units, you’ll need a larger down payment of up to 25%.

-For more information about a Utah cash-out refinance mortgage one of our mortgage loan advisors at 801.272.0600.
+Additional information about a Utah cash-out refinance mortgage can be obtained by calling one of our licensed loan officers at